FirelyTeam/firely-docs/vonk/features/accesscontrol.rst

 SMART on FHIR also defines scopes starting with 'patient/' instead of 'user/'.
 In Vonk these are evaluated equally.
 But with a scope of 'patient/' you are required to also have a 'patient=...' launch context to know to which patient the user connects.

 The assignment of these claims to users, systems or groups is managed in the OAuth2 provider and not in Vonk.
+Vonk does, however, need a way to access these scopes - so if your OAuth server is issuing a self-encoded token, ensure that it has a ``scope`` field with all of the granted scopes inside it.

 Access Control Engine
 ---------------------